 Our awesome wedding photos are by One:One–

-Include your dog in your engagement session
+Include your dog in your adventure session

 Make sure to have someone assigned to take care of your dog during your engagement photos and/or your wedding so you aren’t worrying about them.
 You’ll want someone to keep your pup occupied when they aren’t in photos.
 Give that job to someone who doesn’t have one already and has been asking if there are ways they can help!
 If you don’t want to put that task on family or friends, Doggy Social is a super useful service in the Twin Cities who can help with this.

 With any wedding tips I give, I’ll remind you to embrace the unexpected.
 If your dog won’t sit still and pose for the camera, don’t get frustrated.
 Play with your dog and interact naturally for some great candid shots!